shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 </figure>
 <br />
 <br />
 After spending some time here, we started for St Nectans Glen.
 After reaching the St Nectans Glen's car park, we had to walk for around 30 mins to reach the waterfall.
 It was a very pleasant walk because we were almost in a forest, the aura felt so calm and magical.
 Definitely one of my favorite places in Cornwall.
-Some of the shots of the walk:-
 <figure>
+<figcaption style="text-align: center;">Some of the shots of the walk</figcaption>
 <img src="/melange-site/assets/images/cornwall/25.jpg"
      alt=""
      style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />